GrowthGenius/growthgenius-docs/source/index.html.md

 | email        | Email                                                                                                                                                                                                                                                           | elon@tesla.com             |
 | website_url  | The organization website Apollo can use to enrich data for you.
 DO NOT pass in personal social media URLs such as "http://www.linkedin.com/profile_url", or your data will be incorrectly enriched.
 This argument will be ignored if you pass in a valid email. | "http://www.tesla.com"     |

-# Discovery API

-A Contact is a person your team has explicitly added to your database.
-It can be from prospected from GrowthGenius, manually added by your team, or created by the API.

-# Prospector API

-A Contact is a person your team has explicitly added to your database.
-It can be from prospected from GrowthGenius, manually added by your team, or created by the API.

 # Contact API

 A Contact is a person your team has explicitly added to your database.
 It can be from prospected from GrowthGenius, manually added by your team, or created by the API.